 Mixers: Water, Club Soda, Cola, Diet Cola, Lemon-Lime Soda, Milk, Orange Juice, Tomato Juice, Tonic Water, Ginger Ale, Cranberry Juice, Pineapple Juice, Beer

-Don't be overwhelmed with this list.
+Don't be overwhelmed by this list.
 You can build this up over time.
 And, I would recommend not just buying an ingredient just because it is on this list.
 Get it because it is in a recipe you want to try and/or serve.
 This means it doesn't make sense to buy all the liquors first you will have nothing to mix them with.
 If you do this you will be drinking a lot of "on the rocks" drinks.
-Buy the set of spirits, mixers, condiments for something that will actually make a cocktail.
+Buy the set of spirits, mixers, and condiments for something that will actually make a cocktail.

 For example, if you are moving from phase 1 to phase 2 with the example of phase 1 above and you want to now serve Martinis, add French Vermouth with the Gin you already have and you got it.